 With an acquisition comes lots of excitement and congratulations, and typically everyone's well-intentioned when it comes to customer treatment; however, this purchase was a business decision.
 At the end of the day, these businesses have to figure out how they'll recoup the costs of the acquisition and eventually turn a profit.
 This is an obligation the business has to its stakeholders, and it can sometimes—not always—come into conflict with your immediate interests as a user.

-As you calculate the risk to your organization and therefore, your mission, look at these indicators to forecast what's to come.
+As you calculate the risk to your organization and therefore, your mission, answer these key questions to forecast what's to come.

 Who's in charge?